open-estuary/distro-repo/README.md

 Finally, run "sh util/rpmdeb_uploadall" to upload rpms to repository and install with "yum install xxxx(package-name)" .

 ## <a name="4">Packages Open-Estuary maintains</a>
-Rpm packages which Open-Estuary support is listed in rpm.list.
+Rpm packages which Open-Estuary support is listed in https://github.com/y00369814/distro-repo/blob/master/rpm.list.
-Deb packages which Open-Estuary support is listed in deb.list.
+Deb packages which Open-Estuary support is listed in https://github.com/y00369814/distro-repo/blob/master/deb.list.